apeabody/gdistcc/README.md

-  --zone ZONE        Compute Engine deploy zone. (default: us-central1-c) --name NAME        Instance name. (default: gdistcc-{automatic}) --qty QTY          Qty of Instances to deploy. (default: 1) --waitonssh        Include to Wait for ssh startup during start --version          show program's version number and exit
+  --zone ZONE        Compute Engine deploy zone. (default: us-central1-c) --name NAME        Instance name. (default: gdistcc-{automatic}) --qty QTY          Qty of Instances to deploy. (default: 1) --skipfullstartup  Skip waiting for full instance startup during start --version          show program's version number and exit

+Copyright 2016 Andrew Peabody.
+See README.md for details.
 ```

-### gdistcc's primary functions
+### gdistcc's primary modes

 #### start

 An example that starts (4) gdistcc instances in preparation for a remote compile, and polls till they are fully online and ready.
 This normally take a minute or two depending on the speed of the instance, and number of dependencies.

-`gdistcc start --qty 4 --waitonssh`
+`gdistcc start --qty 4`

-NOTE: `--waitonssh` will probably be the default in a later version.
+NOTE: By default gdistcc will wait for all instances to fully start, this can be skiped with `--skipfullstartup`.
+This may be useful if the local machine is fast enough to start the compile in advance of the 1-2minute full startup.

 #### status